 6. Empower subordinates to identify and solve issues on their own so they are more self-reliant.

-11. Para 1-2 What enables the leader to adapt the counseling session to the individual subordinate’s needs in order to achieve desired outcomes and manage expectations?
+11. Para 1-2 What enables the leader to adapt the counseling session to the individuals to achieve desired outcomes and manage expectations?

 16. Para 1-4 What helps Leaders organize the relevant issues to discuss during counseling sessions?